yarisvt/tyk-docs/tyk-docs/content/advanced-configuration/transform-traffic/endpoint-designer.md

 ### Ignore

 Adding a path to an ignored list means that the path will not be processed for authentication data.
-This plugin can be very useful if you have a non-secure endpoint (such as a ping) that you don't need secured.
+This plugin can be very useful if you have a non-secure endpoint (such as a ping) that you don't need to secure.

 {{< note success >}}
 **Note**